As always, in the digital atmosphere, things are changing and at a faster speed than ever before.

 - 1 in 6 Americans now own a Smart Speaker

 - About 30 per cent of all searches will be done without a screen by 2020

 - 40 per cent of adults now use voice search once per day

-- By 2020, 50 per cent of all searches will be voice searches
+- In 2020, 50 per cent of all searches were voice searches

 - Google’s AI read over 2,865 romance novels in order to improve its conversational search abilities

 - 5 per cent of consumers use voice shopping, but that number could reach 50 per cent by 2022

 - Voice shopping is expected to reach $40 billion in the U.S. and $5 billion in the UK by 2022